iway1/react-ts-form/README.md

 ## Usage

-Create a zod-to-component mapping and create your form with `createTsForm` (typically once per project):
+Create a zod-to-component mapping to map zod schemas to your components then create your form with `createTsForm` (typically once per project):

 ```tsx
 // create the mapping